moj-analytical-services/splink/docs/dev_guides/changing_splink/contributing_to_docs.md

 process.
 Instructions for installing `aspell` through other means may be added here in the future.

-To run the spellchecker on either a single markdown file or folder of markdown files, you can use the following script:
+To run the spellchecker on either a single markdown file or folder of markdown files, you can run the following bash script:

 ```sh
 ./scripts/pyspelling/spellchecker.sh <path_to_file_or_folder>